shudnal/CircletExtended/package/thunderstore/CircletExtended/README.md

 ## Extra features
 Circlet could be crafted in forge
-* Create - HelmetBronze x1, Ruby x1, Silver Necklace x1, Surtling Core x10
+* To create - HelmetBronze x1, Ruby x1, Silver Necklace x1, Surtling Core x10

 Circlet can not be crafted if you disabled getting features by quality upgrade as it disables the recipe completely.